AnmolRattanSingh/GitStructureDump/README.md

 I organize all my github repositories in one big folder on my machine.
 They are organized into various subdirectories by personal projects, coursework, etc. I wanted a way to preserve that structure in a way that it can be easily cloned on a new machine.

+Here is my ideation process just for fun:
 ### First idea:
 - Make the outermost folder a github repository itself.
 - Use a `.gitignore` to ignore all directories so that nested git repositories aren't added.